Project-MONAI/MONAI/docs/source/highlights.md

 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included:

 ### 1. Sliding window inference
-For model inferences on large volumes, the sliding window approach is a popular choice to achieve high performance while having flexible memory requirements.
+For model inferences on large volumes, the sliding window approach is a popular choice to achieve high performance while having flexible memory requirements (alternatively, please checkout the latest research on [model parallel training](#LAMP:-large-deep-nets-with-automated-model-parallelism-for-image-segmentation)).
 It also supports `overlap` and `blending_mode` parameters to smooth the segmentation result with weights for better metrics.
-The typical progress:
+The typical process is:
 1. Select continuous windows on the original image.
 2. Iteratively run batched window inferences until all windows are analyzed.
 3. Aggregate the inference outputs to a single segmentation map.